Date : January 31, 2023

 Video gaming as well as e-sports has evolved from a hobby to a professional career option, with Dota2, Fortnite, League of Legends, Counter-Strike, Overwatch, PlayerUnknown's Battlegrounds, and Global Offensive leading the way.

-According to the research report, “Global Esports Market Outlook, 2028” published by Bonafide Research, the market is anticipated to attain market size of USD 4380 Million by 2028, increasing from USD 1684.39 Million in 2022.
-The overall market is projected to grow with 17.52% CAGR for 2023-2028.
+According to the research report, “Global Esports Market Outlook, 2028” published by Bonafide Research, the Global Esports market is anticipated to attain market size of USD 4380 Million by 2028, increasing from USD 1684.39 Million in 2022.
 With over 320 Million fans worldwide, esports is fast becoming a gaming mainstream industry.
 The eSports industry has seen tremendous growth over the years, both in terms of viewership and revenue.
-The increasing viewership is what mainly contributed to the revenue growth – and it's not just because those viewers are generating revenue.
+The increasing viewership is what mainly contributed to the revenue growth &n dash; and it's not just because those viewers are generating revenue.
 Seeing the potential of reaching a large and engaged audience, brands are investing in eSports marketing, both directly and indirectly.
 This has contributed to rapid revenue growth in the industry, only slowed down by COVID limiting significant public eSports events, although things seem to be returning to normal in 2022. eSports has also experienced growth in several other aspects, with many of them interrelated in one way or another.
 Dota2, Fortnite, League of Legends, and Counterstrike: Overwatch and Global Offensive are the gaming industry leaders.
 The video gaming industry has evolved from a hobby to a professional career option.
 The tournaments are attracting investors, including celebrities and international brands, as sponsors due to the immense engagement of fans for esports tournaments.

 Bonafide Logo